Why Your Dog Barks and Lunges on the Leash

 Why punishment makes it worse

 It is tempting to correct the outburst — a leash pop, a stern "no," a prong or shock collar.
+Confrontational methods like these provoke aggressive responses in a significant number of dogs (Herron, Shofer & Reisner, 2009), and electronic collar training compromises welfare without outperforming reward-based alternatives (Cooper et al., 2014).
 The trouble is that this adds something unpleasant at the exact moment your dog already feels threatened or overwhelmed.
+Dogs trained with aversive methods show more pessimistic emotional states (Casey et al., 2021) and poorer welfare outcomes (Vieira de Castro et al., 2020).
 Instead of teaching calm, it teaches your dog that the appearance of another dog predicts pain or conflict.
 That can deepen the fear and, over time, make the reactions bigger.

 The kinder and more effective route is to change how your dog feels about the trigger, so the big reaction is no longer needed.
 We only ever recommend reward-based, force-free methods at Pup Class, and reactivity is exactly where they shine.